8 min read

 Choosing your blog audience and then reaching out to grow your readership takes time.
 Stay persistent, keep reaching out, and get involved.
 The more you do and the more authentic and honest you are, the more your ideal reader will naturally be drawn to you and your work.
 Basically, keep being your smart, thoughtful, creative, helpful self– and do it in public.

-Take time today and do Steps 1- 4 to start dreaming up your ideal reader and let me know how it goes.
+Take time today and do Steps 1- 4 to start dreaming up your ideal reader.
 What attributes are you looking for in your blog reader?
 And where do you think you’ll start looking for them?
-Share your thoughts in the comments and let’s discuss!

 Download this issue of Tradecraft as a PDF to read and reference at your own pace.